isamu-isozaki/teamai_test/engineering/infrastructure/design/template.html.md

 ## Design

-Describe the chosen approach (i.e., its architecture, technology selection and other relevant design information) to implement the idea or solve the problem.
+Describe the chosen approach (i.e., its architecture, technology selection and other relevant design information/index.html.md) to implement the idea or solve the problem.
 Be as specific as you think is necessary.

 ### Implementation Considerations